Orange-OpenSource/python-ngsild-client/README.md

  **ngsildclient** is a Python library that helps building NGSI-LD entities and allows to interact with a NGSI-LD Context Broker.

- The library primary purpose is to ease and **speed up the development of a NGSI Agent**.
+ The library primary purpose is to ease and speed up the development of a NGSI Agent.

  It also can be of interest *especially in a Jupyter notebook or in an interactive interpreter* :
  - to **design new DataModels**